Martingale, Limited slip or Side Release Buckle?

 Not sure which style to pick?
 Here’s what you need to know:

-Martingale collars “cinch” tighter when pressure is put on the smaller loop, similar to a choke chain, but in a gentler way.
-This snugs the collar up on the neck, preventing the wearer from slipping or backing out of the collar.
+Martingale collars gently “cinch” tighter when pressure is put on the smaller control loop.
+This snugs the collar up on the neck, preventing the wearer from backing out of or slipping off the collar.

 *NEW* Limited Slip

-Unlike martingales, there is no droopy at rest control loop, Limited slips feature a D ring threaded through an O ring that slides to a 2nd D ring.
+Unlike martingales, there is no control loop that can droop when a leash is attached.
+Limited slips feature a D ring threaded through an O ring that slides to a 2nd D ring.
 At rest, they lay flat.

 Each limited slip is approx 2.5-3 inches of cinch.